Carolinams7/liveEvents/README.md

 # liveEvents

-An application that allows users to search for live events based on Geolocation.
+An application that allows users to search for live events based on geolocation.

 ## Overview